 Maeklong Railway Market Bangkok, Thailand

-Thailand is a country with a love of markets; floating markets, street markets, night markets and now railway markets.
-Experience Thailand’s most unique attractions by visiting the Maeklong Railway Market!
+Bangkok is a city with a love for markets; floating markets, street markets, night markets and railway markets.
+Experience Bangkok’s most unique attraction by visiting the Maeklong Railway Market today!

 - What to buy at the train market